AMGA’s 2018 Provider Compensation and Performance Improvement Conference:

 Writing the Provider Compensation Playbook: Strategy, Philosophy, and Action

-Bob Ricker, Vice President of Physician Services, UNC Rex Healthcare (UNC Healthcare System), and Rose Wagner, R.N., M.H.S., FACMPE, Vice President, AMGA Consulting
+Bob Ricker, Vice President of Physician Services, UNC Rex Healthcare (UNC Healthcare System), Meghan Skalsky, M.B.A., Director of Finance, UNC REX Healthcare (UNC Healthcare System), and Rose Wagner, R.N., M.H.S., FACMPE, Vice President, AMGA Consulting

 Bob Ricker, vice president of physician services, will outline the process UNC Rex Healthcare used to set its provider compensation strategy and philosophy.
 He will discuss the thought processes and analytics behind the decisions before sharing the outcomes, including a documented, comprehensive physician/provider compensation program that addresses pay approaches, operational considerations, and regulatory compliance.